 Scarlet City Church, Columbus, Ohio

 Vista Community Church, Dublin, Ohio

 The Battambang 5 Champions Circle, Grove City, Ohio

 Founded in 2001, Asia’s Hope began its work in Cambodia partnering with existing, indigenous organizations.
 Asia’s Hope’s first projects focused on housing and leadership training of university students from rural backgrounds.
 Within the first three years, Asia’s Hope began a gradual narrowing of its focus to concentrate on children, specifically orphans.

 In 2005, Asia’s Hope expanded its services to Thailand, opening its first orphan home for hill tribe children in Doi Saket, just north of Chiang Mai.
-Today, Asia’s Hope operates ten orphan homes in Thailand, twelve in Cambodia and one in India.
-The organization also runs a school in Cambodia and numerous micro-enterprise and vocational training programs in both countries.
+Today, Asia’s Hope operates ten orphan homes in Thailand, fifteen in Cambodia and five in India.
+The organization also runs a school in Cambodia, and one in India.